carolwanjohi/hello-world/README.md

 # Hello World
-#### This is a repository for Hello, World! in multiple languages
+#### This is a repository for Hello, World! in multiple languages and frameworks

 ## Description
-This is  Hello, World! written in multiple languages
+This is  Hello, World! written in multiple languages and frameworks

 ## Technologies Used
 * HTML